-From luxury condos overlooking the city to restored Renaissance buildings steeped in history, these incredible Airbnbs in Florence are the ideal choice for visitors seeking home comforts while on holiday.
+Looking for unique and charming places to stay while on holiday in Florence?
+From luxury condos overlooking the city to restored Renaissance buildings steeped in history, these incredible Airbnbs in and around Tuscany’s capital are ideal choices for your visit.

-You’ll feel like an aristocrat in this apartment in the very heart of Florence.
-Bright and spacious, the flat boasts frescoed ceilings, tiled floors and authentic period details.
-An eclectic mix of antique and modern furniture provides pops of colour set against sleek white walls, creating an atmosphere of playful elegance.
-A full-size kitchen with an induction hob and stainless steel appliances means this apartment is perfect for hosting a dinner party or having a relaxing family meal after a day of sightseeing.
-Easily accommodating up to eight guests in two opulent bedrooms, you’ll sleep in style close to major attractions including Giotto’s Bell Tower, the church of Santa Maria Novella and the Duomo.
+If you’ve ever dreamt of sleeping under frescoed ceilings in the birthplace of the Renaissance, you won’t beat this luxurious apartment in the heart of the city.
+It’s bright and spacious with tiled floors, authentic period details and an eclectic mix of antique and modern furniture.
+A full-size kitchen with an induction hob and stainless steel appliances make it perfect for either a relaxed family meal or for hosting a dinner party, and its two opulent bedrooms can easily accommodate up to eight guests.
+You’ll sleep in style close to major attractions, including Giotto’s Bell Tower, the church of Santa Maria Novella and the Duomo.
 Extra features include an original stone fireplace with a bio-furnace and a small but sunny balcony.

-Perched high above the city in the heart of the Oltrarno district, this immaculate luxury condo overlooks the breathtaking Ponte Vecchio on the south bank of the Arno.
+High above the city in the heart of the Oltrarno district, this immaculate one-bedroom condo overlooks the breathtaking Ponte Vecchio on the south bank of the Arno.
 Oversized pale-grey tiled floors, bare white walls and exposed A-frame wooden ceilings create a polished modern atmosphere.
-Minimalist, retro-chic furniture in muted tones of slate grey and purple are both stylish and comfortable.
-A grand window in the kitchen allows for plenty of light and panoramic views to start your day off on a sunny note.
-A sleek, luxurious main bedroom features a cosy king-size bed and an en-suite bathroom made from marble.
-For a relaxing night in to end your holiday, enjoy a romantic dinner for two on the private balcony with the twinkling lights of Florence as your backdrop.
+Minimalist, retro-chic furniture in muted tones of slate grey and purple are both stylish and comfortable, and a grand window in the kitchen allows for plenty of light and panoramic views over Italy’s most beautiful city.
+A sleek, luxurious bedroom features a cosy king-size bed and an en-suite bathroom made from marble, and there’s a balcony for al fresco meals under the Tuscan sun.

-Overlooking the Fontana del Nettuno in the centre of Florence, this flamboyantly decorated townhouse occupies the top storey of a historic Renaissance-era building.
-Soaring frescoed ceilings, original terracotta flooring and antique furniture create an atmosphere of grandeur and elegance.
-The decadent living room features an ornate tapestry, and an imposing statue stands against its long white walls, but despite the antiques this Airbnb retains a homely, welcoming vibe.
-French doors draped in heavy silks invite you to the exclusive balcony, giving you the chance to marvel at the exquisite views of the bustling Piazza della Signoria far below.
-Accommodating up to seven guests in three opulent bedrooms, this space is ideal for large group holidays or your next fancy soirée.
+Overlooking the Neptune Fountain in the centre of Florence, this flamboyant three-bedroom townhouse occupies the top storey of a historic Renaissance-era building.
+Soaring frescoed ceilings, original terracotta flooring and antique furniture create an atmosphere of grandeur and elegance, and the decadent living room features an ornate tapestry and an imposing statue.
+Yet despite the antiques, this Airbnb retains a homely, welcoming vibe.
+French doors draped in heavy silks invite you out to the balcony, where you can marvel at the exquisite views of the bustling Piazza della Signoria below.

-Situated in the rolling hills outside Florence city centre, Castello di Volognano is a fully restored 11th-century castle that has been updated with modern touches without losing any of its charm.
+Situated in the rolling hills, a 30-minute drive from Florence’s city centre, Castello di Volognano is a fully restored 11th-century castle that has been updated with modern touches without losing any of its charm.
 Interiors boast authentic terracotta floors, exposed-wood ceilings and antique furniture spread across three levels.
 Enjoy picturesque walks in the surrounding vineyards and olive groves or take a swim in the huge pool, which offers 360-degree views over the scenery.
-Each of the six bedchambers is comfortable and uniquely decorated with four-poster beds and period finishes.
-There is a personal chef available for cooking at an additional cost and a billiards lounge on the top level.
-Though it’s just a 30-minute drive from the popular attractions, you may never want to leave.
+Each of the six bedrooms is comfortable and uniquely decorated with four-poster beds and period finishes.
+A personal chef is available for cooking at an additional cost, and guests can enjoy the billiards lounge on the top level.

 This 16th-century apartment occupies the first floor of the Palazzo Medici in the Oltrarno district.
-With high ceilings, herringbone tiling and antique furniture, the interiors are sophisticated and elegant.
-Tall arched windows draped in flowing white curtains bring in plenty of light.
+With high ceilings, herringbone tiling and antique furniture, the interiors are sophisticated and elegant, and tall arched windows draped in flowing white curtains bring in plenty of light.
 Covering three levels, the three bedrooms and four bathrooms comfortably accommodate up to six guests.
 Read a book by the carved stone hearth or prepare a family meal in the marble kitchen.
-It’s within walking distance of the various artisanal shops and lively nightlife of Santo Spirito, so you can enjoy the best of Florence from the decadence of this historic locale.
+The apartment is situated within walking distance of the various artisanal shops and lively nightlife of Santo Spirito, so you can enjoy the best of Florence from the decadence of this historic locale.

-On the north bank of the Arno, this 17th-century palazzo is located in Florence’s most upscale neighbourhood.
-The bright two-storey residence is fashioned with original wall boiserie (wooden panelling) and sumptuous antique furniture in hues of red and gold.
-Standout features include three expansive terraces with panoramic views of the Duomo and an octagonal bedroom with an ornate arched ceiling.
+On the north bank of the Arno, this 17th-century palazzo is located in Florence’s most upscale neighbourhood and can sleep up to six.
+It’s a bright two-storey residence fashioned with original wall boiserie (wooden panelling) and sumptuous antique furniture in hues of red and gold.
+A professional-style kitchen is decorated in white and gold, with marble countertops adding luxury, while other standout features include three expansive terraces with panoramic views of the Duomo and an octagonal bedroom with an ornate arched ceiling.
 Enjoy charcuterie and wine on the patio or dine in the living room while watching the river gently flow by.
-A grand professional-style kitchen is decorated in white and gold, with marble countertops adding to the luxurious vibe.
-Accommodating up to six people, this three-bed, three-bath penthouse is sure to make your stay one to remember.